DillonSoftware/dsw-git-flow/review-merge-process.md

 If there were any sql or java changes, run the full suite of tests now on the feature branch.
 If there are any problems or a coverage drop, you can either fix them yourself if they are easy, or throw it back to the developer.

 Finally, the code review part of "code review".
 Look at the diff of each changed file while on the feature branch from within IDEA.

-Check it for
+At a minimum, check for:

- - compliance with established conventions
+ - readability: compliance with established conventions
    - formatting, naming, logging, comments, and spelling
    - whitespaceisfreesoyoushoulduseitbecauseitmakesthingseasiertoread
- - sound, well organized code
+ - structure: sound, well-organized code
+   - no Rube Goldberg machines!
-   - use checkstyle and idea's analysis (at least)
+   - use checkstyle and idea's analysis (at the very least)
+   - is the structure architecturally thought out or did it evolve organically by trial-n-error?
- - (optional) that it actually works
+ - function: does it actually work?
    - use the test notes on the task to verify that the change works as expected
+   - run the full unit test suite before AND after merging to develop

+Note that the last thing on the list is "Does it work?".
+That's intentional: "It works." is not the same as "It's correct." for this team.
+Making something "work" is no excuse for sloppy hackery.

 If it fails your review, mark the task problem and leave the developer a note as to what the problem is.